Arnhemland

 Safari Camp

 Arnhemland is a vast tract of land handed back to the Aboriginal people.
 To get into this area you need a permit from an Aboriginal Land Council.
 I had the privilege of spending a couple of nights at Davidson's Arnhemland Safaris camp at Mount Borradaile.
 A great experience - one is off the beaten track, the Land Rovers drive over rocks and through forest, the electricity is shut off at night, but the feeling of community is intoxicating.
+A mixture of people here – new agers, hunters of feral pigs, people like me – bumped my head quite a bit.
+Fishing good too.

 There is a lot of wildlife to be seen but I was again grateful to the guides pointing out what I would otherwise have missed.
 I almost saw and snapped a Northern quoll but I was just too slow.
 A monitor lizard shinned up a tree like greased lightning.
 I met spiders which don't weave webs - like the jumping spider which jumps on its prey.
 Saw the rarest animal I've seen in the wild - Leichardt's grasshoppers (children of Namargon IIRC.)